supermorphDotTech/morPy/prompt.md

         initialization only).
     :param process_id: Adjust the process ID of the trace.
 Intended to be used by morPy orchestrator only.
+    :param reset: If True, the trace will be reset/lost.
+    :param reset_w_prefix: If reset is True, a custom preset can be set in order to retain a customized trace.

     :return morpy_trace_passdown: operation credentials and tracing
     """